Zymbit-Docs/docs/content/tutorials/aws-iot/verify-sigs/index.md

 The function `read_temp()` will return an array containing random values for `temp_c` and `temp_f`.

+{{% callout notice %}}
+If you wish to use an actual DS18B20 OneWire probe to collect temperature data, you can follow the instructions at this link.
 {{< resource_link "https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware" >}}
-If you wish to use an actual DS18B20 OneWire probe to collect temperature data, you can follow the instructions in this link.
+Using a DS18B20 OneWire Probe to Collect Temperature Data
+{{< /resource_link >}}

 Add in the following code and substitute for the `read_temp()` function.
 This code collects Temperature data from the probe.
 It reads from a file that the probes deposit temperature data to.
 The function `read_temp()` will return an array containing `temp_c` and `temp_f`, whenever you need to read temperature from the probes.
 Substitute this next snippet of code if you are using a real probe.

 ```python